Are there supernatural beings? Is there a supreme being?

 - For example, the occurrence of miracles

-- Or the fact has no explanation
+- The fact has no explanation

-- For example, the fundamental laws of nature
+- For example, the fundamental laws of nature.

-- Either, there’s a more likely, natural explanation
+- There’s a more likely, natural explanation

 Non-explanatory Arguments for the Existence of Supernatural Beings